DataDog/integrations-core/databricks/README.md

 ### Configuration

-Configure the [Spark integration][2] to monitor your Apache Spark Cluster.
+Follow the Databricks-Datadog [tutorial][2] to configure the Spark integration to monitor your Apache Spark Cluster.

 #### Standard cluster